Communications Committee

 The Communications Committee produces three lively and interesting issues of Current Connection, full of important current news about the lake and an annual Yearbook of information about the lake, feature articles and a listing of all members with their local and permanent addresses and telephone numbers.
-Our Archive subcommittee looks after historical documentation of the activities of the association and the Recreation and Safety subcommittee makes recommendations on boating safety and the quiet enjoyment of the lake.
+Our Archive subcommittee looks after historical documentation of the activities of the association.

 • Current Connection newsletter